It may be minor, but Inrao choosing to commit suicide rather than be held in custody of the Consult and tortured for information.

-The Battle of Tertae Fields at the end of The Warrior Prophet.
-Beseiged and starving, the Inrithi have turned on each other and sentence Kellhus to Circumfixion.
+The Battle of Tertae Fields: beseiged and starving, the Inrithi have turned on each other and sentence Kellhus to Circumfixion.
 When he miraculously survives and pulls Serwë's heart from his own chest, the feeble Inrithi are inspired to heroic deeds.
 They pour out of Caraskand and attack their far stronger foe, empowered by unconquerable belief, and win.

 The Siege of Shimeh, featuring a full throw-down between the Scarlet Spires, the Cishaurim, the Imperial Saik.
 Achamian's duel with a demon and Kellhus's fight with a half dozen of the top Cishaurim alive also factor into the affair.

-In The White Luck Warrior, the Great Ordeal stages a last stand against a tide of sranc while Sorweel's company rides to warn the army of the Ten-Yoke Legion's sneak attack.
+The Great Ordeal stages a last stand against a tide of sranc while Sorweel's company rides to warn the Army of the Middle-North of the Ten-Yoke Legion's sneak attack.
 When Sorweel rides back, he sees what he thinks is a hopeless battle, but soon realizes that the Great Ordeal is singing as they slaughter, that he's not witnessing certain defeat, but glory.

-Achamian and Cleric defeating the Father of Dragons in The White-Luck Warrior.
+Achamian and Cleric defeating the Father of Dragons.